montyanderson/zcash/README.md

 * A fast, concise codebase, with zero dependencies.
 * Supports all commands listed in the [zcash Payment API](https://github.com/zcash/zcash/blob/master/doc/payment-api.md).
+* Test suite!

 ## To Do

-* Write a full test suite.
+* Write a more full test suite.

 ## API